Internet and WIFI in Cuba

 Internet is becoming increasingly available in Cuba, and costs are much lower than they used to be.
 However it is still much more difficult to access the internet in Cuba than in most other countries, and the vast majority of guesthouses do not have the facilities to offer WIFI.

 There are WIFI points, however at different places in all the cities visited by tourists, such as plazas, public areas, and in most hotels.
 WIFI cards that give you 1 hour access to the internet can be purchased in the hotels and at offices of the communication company ETECSA.
-These cost 2cuc each, however often these cards are sold out and locals make a business of offering them on the street for 3cuc.
-Some hotels sell them at higher prices (up to 5cuc per hour).
+These cost 25CUP each, however often these cards are sold out and locals make a business of offering them on the street for an inflated price which you can most likely pay in USD.
+Some hotels sell them at higher prices or require you to buy a drink.
 We recommend you buy quite a few WIFI cards in Havana on the first days of your travels, as the cards are valid for use at WIFI points all over Cuba.
 Lines to buy them are usually long, or points of sale closed.

 Telephoning from Cuba

 International phone calls from Cuba are very expensive.
-The cheapest being about 2CUC per minute to Canada and the most expensive being over 4CUC per minute to Europe, Africa, and Australia.
+The cheapest being about 25CUP per minute.
 You can either buy a phone card from an ETECSA to use on public phones, or call from a hotel.
-At present in Cuba there are 10CUC to 25CUC cards available.
 The rates from hotels may be slightly more expensive but more convenient as you are not cut off when the card runs out, and only pay the cost of the call.
 119 is the code to make international calls from Cuba.

 Global Roaming in Cuba

 Celular or mobile phones from other countries will work in most cities in Cuba if they meet the following requirements:

 - Your phone works on the 900Mhz frequency band